wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 node -r ts-node/register bot.ts
 ```

 You may have a question of what is the value of `WECHATY_PUPPET_HOSTIE_TOKEN`?
-The answer is that the value of `WECHATY_PUPPET_HOSTIE_TOKEN` is the `WECHATY_TOKEN` when you set up your Wechaty Puppet Service Gateway in the previous step.
+The answer is that the value should be the `WECHATY_TOKEN` when you set up your Wechaty Puppet Service Gateway in the previous step.

 ## Ready-to-use Wechaty Puppet Services